 The first step in the MHC setup process is to enable a Board Support Package for your targeted hardware platform.
 The Board Support Package (BSP) will assign the configuration bits, clock settings, and I/O pins for external peripherals that are defined in the BSP.
-For example, on the PIC32MZ EF Starter Kit, the BSP will setup the I/O pins for the Push Buttons (Digital Inputs with Pull-ups) and LEDS (Digital Outputs with the initial state of Logic Low).
+For example, on the SAM E70 Xplained UltraSAM E70 Xplained Ultra, the BSP will setup the I/O pins for the Push Buttons (Digital Inputs with Pull-ups) and LEDS (Digital Outputs with the initial state of Logic Low).